Research Active

 3. Publication of 1 peer-reviewed book chapter;

-4. Principal investigator of a national/international competitive research grant of $30,000 or more, approved for funding;
+4. Principal investigator or co-principal investigator of a competitive research grant or competitive grant that leads to research of $30,000 or more, approved for funding;

 5. Juried exhibits or performances.